 Start Improving Your Business’s Performance

-Now you know what is gross revenue.
-Alongside other metrics, it will give you a clear picture of where your business is and what it needs to be to achieve its goals.
+Alongside other metrics, gross revenue will give you a clear picture of where your business is and what it needs to be to achieve its goals.

 Does gross revenue include tax?

 The exceptions to this rule are usually specific cases where the company does not collect the taxes, such as in the case of untaxed sales.
 In these cases, it would not include the tax amount.

 Does gross revenue mean profit?